zeitgeistpm/documentation/docs/learn/combinatorial-tokens.md

-Buying individual outcomes of a combinatorial market allows the user to bet on more specialzied outcomes (A _and_ B will happen), but the true strength of combinatorial markets lies is making bets on contingencies (if A occurrs, then so will B).
+Buying individual outcomes of a combinatorial market allows the user to bet on more specialzied outcomes (A _and_ B will happen), but the true strength of combinatorial markets lies in making bets on contingencies (if A occurs, then so will B).

 The following example is taken from [H13].
 Let $D$ denote the event that the